javierdejuan/Asynchrounos-Python-backend/README.md

     except Exception as ex:
         print(ex)
     return

-# configure your websocket port and IP, and tell websocket what is your function handler, in my case is hello
+# configure your websocket port and IP, and tell websocket what is your function handler, in my case is "hello"

 start_server = websockets.serve(hello, <your server IP>,<your server socket port>,ping_timeout=None)